apache/www-site/content/foundation/members.md

 ## ASF Members

-This table shows current and emeritus members who have manually added themselves to it – it is NOT a complete listing.
+This table shows current members who have manually added themselves to it – it is NOT a complete listing.
 If you are a member and want to be included (this is optional), see below for how to update the source file yourself.

 | Id | Name | Projects |
 |----|------|----------|